Manage Desktop Wallpaper with Microsoft Intune

 Windows 11 Desktop Wallpaper

-• (Locked screen picture URL (Desktop only)
+• Lock screen picture URL (applies to desktop only)

 Prerequisites

-• In the Microsoft Intune admin center, Select Devices | Configuration profiles and click on Create a profile.
+• On the Microsoft Intune admin center, Select Devices | Configuration profiles and click on Create a profile.

 • Platform: Windows 10 and later